Probate

 What is a probate attorney?

-- Filing court documents
+- File court documents to initiate probate

-- Advising on asset transfers and tax obligations
+- Oversee asset transfers

 Do I need a probate attorney?